 We went off to Central America equipped with a portable typewriter, a camera and a tape recorder to report on the popular revolt and the dream of justice.
-We were eye witnesses to the revolution in Nicaragua and produced the slide show ”Free the Mother Country – or die”.
+We were eye witnesses of the revolution in Nicaragua and produced the slide show ”Free the Mother Country – or die”.

-We also produced SPOR’s first teaching materials in collaboration with the Danish Spanish teachers’ association.
+We also produced Spor’s first teaching materials in collaboration with the Danish Spanish teachers’ association

 We were hired as consultants for Operation Day’s Work, which over the years produced slide shows with our help.
 We also taught communications skills for several of the Nicaragua Committee’s ‘Building Brigades’.

 From the late 80s, Spor Media was the driving force behind the international film network ZEBRA, which attracted members from the heart of the Brazilian rainforest and the Sahara Desert.
 Many film makers and the representatives of organisations have endeavoured to sway the stereotype image of people and society in the so-called Third World.
 ZEBRA provided them with a network, while at the same time promoting documentary and informative films in which people in the South are portrayed as subjects and not objects.
 ZEBRA’s most important tool was its magazine in three languages – ZEBRA News.

 In 1985 we were invited to take part in the annual Festival of Latin American Film in Havana, Cuba.
 We watched a whole lot of incredible films, which we thought a Danish audience should see too.
 On the way home we decided that we wanted to promote films from Latin America and from Africa and Asia as well, if possible.